-- (1) PIs are required to specify whether any biological agents, including biohazard waste, are to be transported via a corridor or other thoroughfare which is used by person not directly working with the agent. - (2) PIs are required to describe in detail the precautions that will be employed to minimize breakage of containers and release of biological agents or toxins during transport within these areas, and describe in detail the primary and secondary containment to be used.
-In general, both the primary and secondary containment vessels must be secured with a lid, puncture resistant, and leak-proof.

-B. External Transportation (Ambulatory/Hand Carried or Cart): Any intent to transport biological agents between campus buildings must also be addressed in the IBC application.
+- (1) PIs are required to specify whether any biological agents, including biohazard waste, are to be transported via a corridor or other thoroughfare which is used by person not directly working with the agent. - (2) PIs are required to describe in detail the precautions that will be employed to minimize breakage of containers and release of biological agents or toxins during transport within these areas and describe in detail the primary and secondary containment to be used.
+In general, both the primary and secondary containment vessels must be secured with a lid, and be puncture resistant and leak-proof and labelled with a biohazard sticker. - B. External Transportation (Ambulatory/Hand Carried or Cart): Any intent to transport biological agents between campus buildings must also be addressed in the IBC application.

-8.11 Packaging, Shipment, Export, Receipt & Importation of Biological Agents
+8.10 Packaging, Shipment, Export, Receipt & Importation of Biological Agents